 Where possible we always recommend that people read up on the original sources of information and ideas.

-Most of the information used as the basis for this post comes from interpretations of and developments of BF Skinner’s work on the subject of operant conditioning and reinforcement.
+Most of the information used for this post comes from interpretations of and developments of BF Skinner’s work.
 You can read more in his 1938 book “The Behavior of Organisms: An Experimental Analysis“.

 If you see any errors on this page or have any feedback, please contact us.